mmistakes/made-mistakes-jekyll/src/_posts/articles/2016-12-08-improving-jekyll-static-comments.md

 ```liquid
 {% raw %}{% assign index = forloop.index %}{% endraw %}
 ```

+{% notice %}
+#### Universally unique identifier

+I realize an index based unique identifier isn't the smartest way to go about this.
+I have a mix of comment data migrated from Disqus and pre Staticman generating UUIDs as `_id` variables, so this made sense.
+YMMV.
+{% endnotice %}

+*[YMMV]: Your mileage may vary

 Next I nested a modified copy of the "top-level comment" loop from before inside of itself --- to function as the "child" or `replies` loop.